Effective suppression of parametric instabilities with decoupled broadband lasers in plasma: PIC simulations of interactions between DBLs and plasmas

 \subsection{Effect of nonuniform plasma density}

 The above theory and simulation are developed for homogeneous plasma.
 It is expected that the SRS suppression with DBLs is also effective in inhomogeneous plasma.
 Assuming an inhomogeneous plasma density profile $n_e(x)=n_0(1+x/L_n)$, where $L_n\sim$mm inside a Hohlraum target for indirect-drive ICF \cite{myatt2014multiple}.
 For an inhomogeneous plasma, the coupling of each beams will be reduced when their resonant region $\Delta x=4\Gamma/(K'\sqrt{v_1v_2})$ decreased, where $K'\propto\omega_{pe}/L_n$, $v_1$ and $v_2$ are the group velocity of scattered light and Langmuir wave, respectively \cite{liu1974raman}.
 When $L_n$ approaches to infinite, the situation transits to homogeneous case.
 Therefore, the convective instability can be more easily suppressed when $a_i$ or $L_n$ is reduced.
 An upper-limit threshold is provided by Eq.
-(6) for inhomogeneous plasma.
+(7) for inhomogeneous plasma.
 For NIF with the peak laser intensity $I=8\times10^{14}\mathrm{W/cm^2}$ and laser wavelength $\lambda=0.35\mu$m, the corresponding laser amplitude is $a_0\sim0.0085$.
 1D PIC simulations were performed in inhomogeneous plasma with $n_0=0.07n_c$, $L_n=3000\lambda_0$, and the plasma density linearly ranges in [0.07,0.09]$n_c$.
 The initial electron temperature is $T_{e0}=100$eV.
 To compare with the above simulation, here we take $a_i=0.001$ and $N=100$.

-We diagnose the energy of the Langmuir wave $\mathcal{E}=\int E_L^2dx$ which is a direct estimation of the strength of SRS.
-Figure 4 shows the evolutions of $\mathcal{E}$ for coherent laser and DBL.
+The envelop of backscattering light with different bandwidth or density gradient is presented in Fig. 6(a).
 When $L_n=3000\lambda_0$, the condition is close to the NIF situations.
-For the light with $\Delta\omega_0=12\%\omega_0$, $\mathcal{E}$ grows linearly with a very small growth rate.
-On the contrary, $\mathcal{E}$ increases exponentially at $t=3000\tau$ when $\Delta\omega_0=5\%\omega_0$, and large numbers of hot electrons are produced at $t=7000\tau$.
+For the light with $\Delta\omega_0=12\%\omega_0$, $E_z$ grows with a very small growth rate.
+On the contrary, a large amplitude of backscattering light is produced when $\Delta\omega_0=5\%\omega_0$.
 These results are similar to the homogeneous case.
-If $L_n$ decreased to $1000\lambda_0$, the coupling of DBLs is reduced due to the resonant region becomes narrow, which leads to the complete suppression of SRS as shown in Fig. 4.
+If $L_n$ decreased to $1000\lambda_0$, the coupling of DBLs is reduced due to the resonant region becomes narrow, which leads to the complete suppression of SRS.